nbronson/ccstm/doc/intro.md

 `e` that is not already in the set.
 If thread *T* calls `add(0)` and thread *U* calls `add(1)` on the set of primes less than 10, for example, both *T* and *U* could decide to insert a new node after the header.
-If that happens, both methods will return but only one of the elements would actually have been inserted.
+If that happens only one of the elements would actually be inserted.

-## Optimistic concurrency control

 Many method calls on `IntSet` can safely run in parallel.
 `primes.contains(4)` and `primes.add(6)` will not interfere with each